CarlosElBadawi/AI_legal_assistant/README.md

 - Solved by switching to **Streamable-http transport**

 ---
+### ADK AGENT
+- There was a problem with connecting the agents to the google search tool → wrapped the tool in an angent and passed it to the agents as a subagent
+- Prompt changes: the analyzer agent was responding by itself sometimes until i explicitly told him in the prompt that he had to go to one of the agents and he can not give out a response.

+---
 ### A2A
 - Huge difficulty finding working code, tested many repos
 - Repo structure was different → needed adjustments